Marcinho (footballer, born July 1995)

-Márcio Barbosa Vieira Junior (born 28 July 1995), commonly known as Marcinho, is a Brazilian footballer who plays as a midfielder for Chapecoense.
+Márcio Barbosa Vieira Junior (born 28 July 1995), commonly known as Marcinho, is a Brazilian professional footballer who plays as a midfielder for Paysandu.

 Career

 Marcinho began his career at Londrina, representing the team in 2015 Campeonato Brasileiro Série C and 2016 Campeonato Brasileiro Série B. In 2018 he was loaned to Oeste for the 2018 Campeonato Brasileiro Série B season, and in 2019 he was loaned to Brasil de Pelotas in a loan-exchange deal with Hélder Maurílio.

 In August 2019, though having bids from Portugal, Marcinho ended op joining Manama Club in Bahrain.